ubstack/egen-fe-challenge/README.md

 # egen-fe-challenge
 # Credit Card - POC - GENERIC CREDIT CARD VALIDATOR

-    Generic Credit Card Validator, which validates top 5 credit cards and detects the card based on the given value in the input field
+    1. Generic Credit Card Validator, which validates top 5 credit cards
+    2. Detects the card based on the given value in the input field

 # Steps to setup application: